Interstate 75 in Tennessee: Chattanooga

 I-75 enters Tennessee on the eastern side of East Ridge, a southern suburb of Chattanooga.
 Less than 0.5 mi into Tennessee is an interchange with US 41 (unsigned US 76).
-About later, at exit 2, is a three-way interchange with the eastern terminus of I-24, which runs west into downtown Chattanooga and to Nashville.
+About later, at exit 2, is a three-way interchange with the eastern terminus of I-24, which runs west into downtown Chattanooga, then to northwest towards Nashville while connecting to the northern terminus of I-59 near Wildwood, Georgia that goes southwest toward Birmingham, Alabama.
 At this interchange, I-75 turns northeast, running along the eastern boundary of Chattanooga.
 Almost 2 mi later is an interchange with State Route 320 (SR 320), which connects to East Brainerd, and, about a half mile (0.5 mi) later is a three-way interchange with the southern terminus of SR 153, a controlled-access highway that runs northwest to the Chattanooga Metropolitan Airport and crosses the Tennessee River on the Chickamauga Dam.
 Accessible from the northbound lanes at this interchange is Hamilton Place Boulevard, a connector to Hamilton Place.
 The southbound lanes of I-75 are also accessible from an entrance ramp from this road.
 At this point, I-75 enters a large commercial area dominated by Hamilton Place and has an interchange with Shallowford Road about later.
 A few miles later, at exit 7, I-75 has an interchange with US 11 southbound, US 64 westbound, and SR 317 westbound and begins a concurrency with these respective routes.
 Turning slightly northeast, the Interstate crosses a Norfolk Southern Railway, and, at exit 9, SR 317 splits off to the east.
 I-75 then crosses a steep ridge, passing between the Enterprise South Industrial Park to the west and Collegedale to the east.
 A few miles later, in Ooltewah, US 11/US 64 split off at exit 11, where the route narrows to six lanes.
 I-75 then turns northwest and narrows to four lanes.